Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 > `Hint` maybe top left corner "File"?.
 {: .prompt-tip }

-After clicking okay we are going to have a big empty Tile Map.
-This is a good time to save your file, after choosing a the location and name for it, you can see that it is saved as a .tmx file.
+After clicking okay we are going to have a big empty tile map.
+This is a good time to save your file.
+Choose a location and a name for it and then you can see that it is saved as a .tmx file.
 This is the file that we are going to parse into our game.
 To see what it looks like from the inside, you can open it with any text editor.

 ![tiled file with a text editor](tileInside.png) _marvelous 0s_